MY CITY OF RUINS

 No introduction needed.
 Thank God I am off today.
 Thank God I am home, safe with my wife and pets.
 Thank God I’m not in New York or Washington.
 Or on a plane.
 Thank God.

 This is the second of two days off this week and I am in bed, sleeping peacefully when the first plane hits.
-My wife, who was laid off last month from her job at a faltering tech company, is downstairs watching the Today show on NBC and balancing the checkbook.
+Mindy, who was laid off last month from her job at the faltering tech company USI, is downstairs watching the Today show on NBC and balancing the checkbook.
 She wakes me just after the second plane strikes.

 “Honey, two planes just hit the World Trade Center.”